tIoImIcIaItI/Meet-Up-Event-Planner/README.md

 Aria attributes are used to mark invalid fields.

 Browsers that do not block invalid form submittal will instead display an alert.
-All browsers will show all validation errors if an invalid form submit is attempted.
+All browsers will show validation errors if an invalid form submit is attempted.

 ### Accessibility

 Aria attributes and HTML semantic elements have been used throughout, for both static and dynamic content.
-Application error conditions are announced via the aria `alert` role.
+Application and form error conditions are announced via the aria `alert` role.
 Selected list items receive the `aria-selected` attribute.
 Contrast has been verified sufficient.
 Visual states, icons, images, etc. are accessibly labeled.